ems-port/jiraTicketQuality/README.md

 consecutive failures to avoid silently skipping data.
 The processor runs with 8 parallel threads by default and logs progress (`Processing progress:
 X/Y (Z%) [ISSUE]`) so you can surface it in the dashboard or a job monitor.

+## Scheduled refresh on Vercel

+The dashboard exposes `POST /api/refresh-data` for manual ingests and a cron-friendly `GET /api/cron/refresh` endpoint that starts the same job.
+Deployments can now ship with the following scheduling workflow:

+1. Set `REFRESH_CRON_SECRET` in the Vercel project (a random string).
+Requests to `/api/cron/refresh` must include `Authorization: Bearer <secret>` or `x-cron-secret: <secret>`; local testing can also pass `?token=<secret>`.
+2. Keep `vercel.json` committed so every deployment automatically registers a cron entry that hits `/api/cron/refresh` every 30 minutes.
+Adjust the `schedule` field to any valid Cron expression such as `"*/15 * * * *"` for a 15-minute cadence.
+3. In the Vercel dashboard, confirm that the cron job exists for the branch you need.
+   If you want to run against production, ensure the cron job is linked to the `production` deployment.
+Cron jobs are available on all plans, but double-check on Hobby projects whether the job targets preview or production—historically only preview deploys were supported, so you may need to upgrade for production automation.

+When the cron invocation starts the job it returns immediately with the current job state.
+The serverless function streams Python logs to Vercel’s function logs, so failed runs can be debugged without re-deploying.

 ## Next steps